kbase/kb_sdk/README.md

 ### Quick Start Guide

-Initialize a new module populated with the ContigCount example (module names need to be unique in KBase, so you should pick a different name):
+Initialize a new module populated with the ContigFilter example (module names need to be unique in KBase, so you should pick a different name):

-    kb-sdk init --example -l python -u [your_kbase_user_name] ContigCount
+    kb-sdk init --example -l python -u [your_kbase_user_name] MyContigFilter

 Enter your new module directory and do the initial build:

-    cd ContigCount
+    cd MyContigFilter
     make

 Edit the local test config file (`test_local/test.cfg`) with a KBase user account name and password: